 The most talked about gown in the movie is the Greek goddess white chiffon gown with stepped gold sequin belting and bodice decoration, emphasizing Katharine’s lean figure.
-Adrian dressed Katharine in clothes with Hellenic motifs, emphasizing her patrician character in the movie.
+The dress is one of Adrian’s Hellenic motif costumes he designed for the actress, emphasizing her patrician character in the movie.
+Cary Grant’s character, Tracy’s former husband C.K.
+Dexter Haven, comments in one scene that she “has the withering look of the goddess”.
+And her new fiancé calls her “beautiful purity like a statue”.

 images: stills from “The Philadelphia Story”, captured by me; kindly link back to classiq if you want to use any of these images / production credits